openmrs/openmrs-contrib-itsmresources/ansible/README.md

 ## Requirements
 * This repo.
 * ansible  2.1+ installed on the same machine the repo is cloned to.

+The following assumes you are in the `ansible` directory:

-* Run `cd ansible && ansible-galaxy install --roles-path=roles --role-file=roles/roles-requirements.yml --force` to retrieve all roles
+* Run `ansible-galaxy install -p roles -r requirements.yml --force` to retrieve all roles

 ## How to use this
 To run this on a set of machines ('inventory'), currently (production, staging, testing).